Autonomous Customers, Traveler Privacy and More Questions for CX Professionals in a Changing World

 What about privacy?
 Does autonomy mean my airline knows everything about me?

-In the case of JetBlue’s autonomous airport CX design, Bag Buddy, one of my ideas, was designed to pick up customer bags at their homes and transport them directly to their destinations.
+In the case of JetBlue’s autonomous airport customer experience design, Bag Buddy, one of my ideas, was designed to pick up customer bags at their homes and transport them directly to their destinations.
 That seamless movement of objects and people rests on the foundations of data sharing.
 Specifically, it rests on good data that is appropriate and useful in delivering the experience customers want.

 Information that will allow the airport as a physical asset to expand its boundaries and reach people’s homes is at the heart of the autonomous airport.
 Data allows physical boundaries to merge.
-It creates one big experience of transporting people and their belongings across space.
+It creates one overall experience of transporting people and their belongings across space.
 That is a future we all want, Jetsons fans or not.

 Get tips and share your ideas as a Member of The Petrova Experience.